PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

         This opens the **New job** window.

         <img src="assets/jobs_creation_portal.png"/>
     1. Enter a **Job Name** and **Description**.

         The job name must be unique in the account.

     1. Enter a **Location**.

         This is a text field that you can populate with the most suitable details to enable the assignee to find the location of the devices; for example, zip code or latitude/longitude coordinates in a text format.

     1. Select a user from the **Assign To** dropdown.

-        **Note:** Each job must be assigned to exactly one technician and can only be synchronized to the mobile application that the technician is logged into.
+        **Note:** Assign each job to a single technician.
+Only the assigned technician can download the job to their mobile application.

     1. From the **Planned Start** calendar, select a start date and time.